Local zoning · Truckee

 Overview

-This page summarizes what the Town of Truckee’s development code requires for landscaping, screening, buffers, fences/walls and trees under the local zoning/development code (Title 18 development code excerpts retrieved).
+This page summarizes what the Town of Truckee’s development code requires for landscaping, screening, buffers, fences/walls and trees under the local zoning/development code (Title 18 development code excerpts reviewed).
 It focuses on the standards that change project design (perimeter and parking landscaping, screening between commercial and residential uses, fence/wall rules, landscape materials and installation).
 For zoning context see Truckee Zoning & planning overview and the Town’s development standards.
-Key enforcement sections are § 18.30.110 (screening and buffer), § 18.40 (landscape standards), and the design guidelines in § 18.24 and § 18.42.030 .
+Key enforcement sections are § 18.30.110 (screening and buffer), § 18.40 (landscape standards), and the design guidelines in § 18.24 and § 18.42.030.

 What the code requires (decision‑relevant summary)